Portsmouth City, VA Violent Crime Rates and Maps

 More cost data

-The D+ grade indicates that the rate of violent crime is higher than that of the average US county.
-Portsmouth City ranks in the 27th percentile for safety, meaning it is safer than 27% of counties but less safe than 73%.
-This analysis applies only to Portsmouth City's official city boundaries.
+The D+ grade reflects how often assault, robbery, rape, and murder occur in Portsmouth City against the average US county, where the rate is higher than the norm.
+Portsmouth City sits in the 27th percentile for violent-crime safety, ahead of 27% of counties and behind 73%.
+The grade covers only Portsmouth City's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in Portsmouth City, VA